 The hardware requirements for Filter Cluster are very low because the traffic information is pre-aggregated by the associated Filters.
-If Filter Cluster is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.
+If Filter Cluster is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console if it's not very loaded.

 Filter Cluster can apply filtering rules just like Packet Filter and Flow Filter.
-The requirements for software-based and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.
+The requirements for softwarebased and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.